 Computer Science Graduate Student Association (CSGSA)

 CSGSA is the official student governance organization for graduate students in the department.
 The group facilitates social events, advocates for graduate students, and provides other opportunities to get involved.
-Every graduate student in the department is automatically a member of CSGSA.

 All student groups at the U of M

 The University of Minnesota has more than a 1,000 student groups and organizations that meet regularly, host programs and events, and provide service to the Twin Cities area.